 For example, you might say a sentence and ask your child how many words are in that sentence.
 For example, after saying, “Let’s have dinner,” ask them, “How many words was that?”

 After print awareness has been established, you can also get into the habit of helping your child understand different punctuation marks.
-For example, when you see an exclamation mark, point to it and explain that it tells you to read in an excited voice.
+For example, when you see an exclamation mark, point to it and explain that it tells you to read in an excited voice.n exclamation mark, point to it and explain that it tells you to read in an excited voice.

-4 Ways To Help Your Child Develop Print Awareness
+12 Ways to Help Your Child Develop Print Awareness

 Now that you understand what print awareness is and why it matters, here are a few tips to help your young learner develop this essential literacy skill.